2022 United States gubernatorial elections: Arkansas

-Incumbent Republican Governor Asa Hutchinson is term-limited and could not seek re-election to a third term.
-Arkansas is one of the nine states and one territory of the United States that limit governors to two terms for life in their constitutions, along with California, Delaware, Maryland, Michigan, Mississippi, Missouri, Nevada, the Northern Mariana Islands, and Oklahoma.
+Incumbent Republican governor Asa Hutchinson was term-limited and could not seek a third term.
+Arkansas is one of the nine states and one territory of the United States that limit governors to two terms for life in their constitutions, along with California, Delaware, Michigan, Mississippi, Missouri, Nevada, North Dakota, the Northern Mariana Islands, and Oklahoma.
 Sarah Huckabee Sanders was sworn in on January 10, 2023.

 Primary elections in Arkansas were held on May 24.
 Runoff elections for instances where no candidate receives over 50% of the vote were scheduled for June 21.
 Former White House press secretary Sarah Huckabee Sanders won the Republican nomination, while Chris Jones won the Democratic nomination.

-Leading up to the Republican Primary, Sanders received many endorsements from key Republican figures, including Donald Trump, Mike Pence, incumbent Asa Hutchinson, Arkansas' entire U.S. Congressional delegation, and dozens of GOP representatives from the State House and State Senate.
+Leading up to the Republican primary, Sanders received many endorsements from key Republican figures, including Donald Trump, Mike Pence, incumbent Asa Hutchinson, Arkansas' entire U.S. Congressional delegation, and dozens of GOP representatives from the State House and State Senate.
 She cruised to a landslide victory in the primary, and as Arkansas is a GOP stronghold, her victory virtually guaranteed she would win the general election, in which she defeated Jones by 28 points.
 Jones became the first Democrat to win Washington County since 2010, and Sanders became the first Republican to win majority-Black Crittenden County since her father in 1998.
 This is the first time ever that a Republican won three straight gubernatorial elections in the state's history.

-Sanders became the first female Governor of Arkansas, as well as the first daughter of a former governor to take office in United States history.
-In addition, with the election of Leslie Rutledge as lieutenant governor, Arkansas, along with Massachusetts, became the first two U.S. states to have both a female governor and female lieutenant Governor serving at the same time.
+Sanders became the first female governor of Arkansas, as well as the first daughter of a former governor to take office in United States history.
+In addition, with the election of Leslie Rutledge as lieutenant governor, Arkansas, along with Massachusetts, became the first two U.S. states to have both a female governor and female lieutenant governor serving at the same time.